suramya-shah/introduction-to-microfrontends/README.md

 - `webpack.config.js`: The webpack configuration file for each microfrontend, which handles the bundling and build process.

 - `infrastructure.yaml`: The CloudFormation template for creating the necessary AWS infrastructure.

-Please note that this is a basic structure, and you may need to customize it based on your specific requirements and project architecture.

 1. **GitHub Actions Workflow:**